 Joe was the love of my life.
 He was my soulmate.
 He was truly my everything.
-I still believe this and I will forever.
+I still believe this.

 18 July 2002 was the beginning of the end.
 It was on this day that I received a call that Joe had been involved in an accident at work and that he was in hospital suffering serious injuries.
 The months that followed were difficult.
 I recall being concerned at times about his psychological wellbeing.
 He was in pain often and having trouble sleeping.

 Joe was a very proud man and finding himself in a position where he was unable to do things for himself was an enormous struggle for him.
 However with both time and a significant effort on his part he appeared to be making small steps towards recovery.
 He began to show interest again in activities he enjoyed, designing and building me a beautiful dressing table and bedside tables.
 He also arranged for us to spend a week away, taking me to a beautiful restaurant for dinner on more than one occasion.
 He was so attentive during this time; it was such a beautiful holiday.

 At the time I can remember thinking that these events were all signs of his recovery and felt relieved to think that the worst was behind us.
 Now I reflect back and know in my heart that he had already made the decision to leave.
 He was preparing to say good bye.